-- Provide an AND Verification Statement or Declaration of Intent to Complete a Didactic Program in Dietetics (DPD) submitted with the DICAS online application. - Provide official transcripts showing completion of at least a bachelor's degree from an accredited college or university (bachelor's degree must be completed before beginning program in August) - submitted with the DICAS online application. - Reguest three (3) letters of recommendation submitted with the DICAS online application. - o DPD Director - o Food, Nutrition or Dietetics Professor/Instructor - Work supervisor preferably in food, dietetics area - Provide a resume or curriculum vita submitted with the DICAS online application - Provide a 1-2 page personal statement addressing the following submitted with the DICAS online application. - Describe the significant professional responsibilities you have held. - State your professional goals and reasons for desiring to enroll in this MND program. - Describe your strengths that will help you succeed in the program and in reaching your professional goals. - o Indicate your personal practice interests as specifically as possible, including any previous practice experience you may have acquired. - Demonstration of good communication skills, professionalism, self-direction, flexibility, potential to complete the entire curriculum, and motivation to work in a fast-paced academic program and site environment. - Describe weaknesses and/or opportunities for improvement - A cumulative GPA of 3.0 or higher.
-Exceptions will be made on a case-by-case basis. - A cumulative GPA of 3.0 or higher in the sciences is strongly recommended. - Completion of statistics course for admission into the Graduate Department. - Graduate Records Exam (GRE) is not required. - Apply online for admission into the Cox College Graduate Department, ND Department via the AND DICAS system by February 15th.
+- Provide an AND Verification Statement or Declaration of Intent to Complete a Didactic Program in Dietetics (DPD) - submitted with the DICAS online application. - Provide official transcripts showing completion of at least a bachelor's degree from an accredited college or university (bachelor's degree must be completed before beginning program in August) - submitted with the DICAS online application. - Request three (3) letters of recommendation submitted with the DICAS online application. - DPD Director - Food, Nutrition or Dietetics Professor/Instructor - o Work supervisor preferably in food, dietetics area - Provide a resume or curriculum vita submitted with the DICAS online application - Provide a 1-2 page personal statement addressing the following - submitted with the DICAS online application. - Describe the significant professional responsibilities you have held. - State your professional goals and reasons for desiring to enroll in this MND program. - Describe your strengths that will help you succeed in the program and in reaching your professional goals. - Indicate your personal practice interests as specifically as possible, including any previous practice experience you may have acquired. - Demonstration of good communication skills, professionalism, self-direction, flexibility, potential to complete the entire curriculum, and motivation to work in a fast-paced academic program and site environment. - Describe weaknesses and/or opportunities for improvement - A cumulative GPA of 3.0 or higher.
+Exceptions will be made on a case-by-case basis.

+- A cumulative GPA of 3.0 or higher in the sciences is strongly recommended. - Graduate Records Exam (GRE) is not required. - Apply online for admission into the Cox College Graduate Department, ND Department via the AND DICAS system by February 15th.